 Example: If a track loudness level is -20 dB LUFS, and its True Peak maximum is -5 dBTP (True Peak), we only lift the track up to -16 dB LUFS.source

 This -14 LUFS norm is just one part of the story because Spotify uses not one but three (!) settings for loudness: Quiet, Normal and Loud.
 You can change this under Settings > Volume level:

 You can also disable Normalize volume.
 No loudness normalisation is applied to the music when using this setting.

-Notice that under Loud and Normal gain is added.
-Under these settings tracks will be set to a higher level when they are too soft.
+Notice that under Loud gain is added.
+Under this setting tracks will be set to a higher level when they are too soft.

-Spotify will use a limiter on soft tracks
+Spotify will use a limiter for the Loud setting

-When tracks are raised in volume a limiter is applied.
+Any masters lower than -11 LUFS will be raised in volume and a limiter will be applied applied.
 And this limiter, I found out, sounds shitty.

 Listen to this piece of Mahler using the Loud setting and you’ll hear that the limiter is a bad thing for listening to music like this: